-RESPONSE R ATING Strongly Disagree with Statement Disagree with Statement Neutral Agree with Statement ngly Agree Statement Weighted Average 27.
-The organization's prior to its approv ly discussed and u nderstood by board mem bers 1.29 28.
-The fiscal status of taken in a timely i • egularly reviewed and necessary board act tion is 1.14 29.
-Organizational fun ding needs are review wed annually, and priorities are established 1.29 • atements and documents eview by board members 1.29 31.
-The organization 'taken in a timely i wed by the full bo ard and necessary action s are 1.14
+RESPONSE RATING Strongly Disagree with Statement Disagree with Statement Neutral Agree with Statement Strongly Agree with Statement Weighted Average 27.
+The organization's annual budget is fully discussed and understood by board members 1.29 prior to its approv prior to its approval.
+28. The fiscal status of f the organization is r egularly reviewed, and necessary board act tion is 1.14 taken in a timely manner.
+29. Organizational funding needs are reviewed annually, and priorities are established.
+1.29 30.
+The Chief Financial Officer provides relevant financial statements and documents to the 1.29 board at least one week before every board meeting for review by board members.
+31. The organization 's audit report is reviewed by the full board and necessary actions are 1.14 taken in a timely r